Pope Leo XIV on Artificial Intelligence

 In the year since, he has returned to AI repeatedly: warning that priests should not use chatbots to write homilies, telling young people to use AI in ways that don't replace their own thinking, calling on lawmakers from 68 countries to keep AI in service of human dignity, and dedicating his 2026 World Day of Social Communications message to the dangers of AI-generated voices and faces.

-His first encyclical, focused on artificial intelligence, was signed on May 15, 2026 and is expected to be released by the end of the month.
-This page collects, in reverse chronological order, every major statement Pope Leo XIV has made on AI — sourced to primary documents where possible.
+His first encyclical, focused on artificial intelligence, was signed on May 15, 2026 and released on May 25, 2026.
+This page collects, in reverse chronological order, every major statement Pope Leo XIV has made on AI, sourced to primary documents where possible.

 The Statements